Learning & Development (L&D) Strategist & Consultant

 My output isn't courses.
 It's capability.
 Onboarding that produces proficiency.
 Leadership development that builds decision quality.
 Clinical training that improves patient outcomes.

 A fully documented operating system for consultants and practitioners who need to build a professional audience.
-Every client runs the same repeatable cycle: intake → NotebookLM intelligence build → monthly calendar → batch production → performance loop.
+Every client runs the same repeatable cycle: intake → AI intelligence build → monthly calendar → batch production → performance loop.

 The system is designed for 7–10 simultaneous clients.
 A 30-minute discovery call, a 3-hour preview cap, and documented batch rules keep it sustainable.
 I don't do custom — I do consistent.

-Organizations don't have an AI tool problem.
+See the System → Not ready yet?
+Get the free LinkedIn audit →Organizations don't have an AI tool problem.
 They have a decision-making problem that AI is exposing.
 Most AI training teaches people to prompt better.
 That's not the job.
 The job is changing how teams think, evaluate, and decide.

 My frame is Decision Velocity: faster, higher-quality, more consistent decisions.
 That's the outcome worth designing for.
 Not tool fluency.
 Not prompt libraries.
 Judgment.